Cosmonaut-ene/Jobseeking_Agent/README.md

 # Jobseeking Agent

+> Built this tool to automate my own job search while applying for roles in Sydney's AI market.
+The manual process of screening listings, tailoring resumes, and tracking applications was time-consuming and inconsistent — so I automated it.

 An AI-powered personal job search automation platform.
 It scrapes job boards daily, scores each listing against your resume with a detailed 5-section evaluation report, generates tailored application materials, and pushes instant notifications — requiring minimal daily effort.

 > **Stack**: FastAPI · SQLite · React 18 · TypeScript · Tailwind CSS · Gemini 2.5 Flash